Bob Carey (American football)

-Robert Winfield Carey (February 8, 1930 – October 25, 1988) was an American professional football end who played in the National Football League (NFL).
+Robert Winfield Carey (February 8, 1930 – October 25, 1988) was an American professional football player who was an end in the National Football League (NFL).
 He was a first-round pick (13th overall) by the Los Angeles Rams in the 1952 NFL draft from Michigan State University.
-He played three season with the Rams between 1952 and 1956 and one season with the Chicago Bears in 1958.
+He played three seasons with the Rams between 1952 and 1956 and one season with the Chicago Bears in 1958.

 Michigan State University Two Sport All-American

 Carey earned a total of nine varsity athletic letters at Michigan State: three each in football, basketball and track.
 In his era, freshmen were not eligible for varsity competition.
 As captain of the undefeated Spartan 1951 football team, he earned consensus first-team All-America honors at end and was a member of the 1951 College Football All-America Team.
 Carey had also received All-American recognition in football by the Associated Press in 1950.
 He was Michigan State's receptions leader for three seasons, 1949–1951.
-His single season record of eight touchdown catches in 1949 stood for 68 years until Felton Davis III caught 9 TDs in 2017.
+His single season record of eight touchdown catches in 1949 stood for 68 years until Felton Davis III caught nine touchdowns in 2017.
 In 2001, he was chosen as a member of Michigan State's All Time Football Team by Althon Sports.
 Carey was also the 1951 Big Ten Conference Shot Put Champion.
 His third-place finish in the shot put at the 1951 NCAA Track & Field Championships placed him on National Collegiate Track Coaches All-American team.
 He was selected as a charter member of Michigan State's Athletics Hall of Fame in 1992.

 Captain Bob Carey advances the ball for #1 nationally ranked Michigan State vs. #7 Ohio State in Columbus on October 6, 1951.
 After mounting a late 4th Qtr. rally, MSU defeated the Buckeyes 24–20 to retain their position atop the national polls.

-"The greatest all-around athlete I've ever seen or hope to see." -MSU Coach Biggie Munn

-Carey was competitive in three sports becoming an All American in two, track & field and football.
+Carey was competitive in three sports, becoming an All American in two, track & field and football.

 Carey was also a three-year starter for the Michigan State basketball team playing for Naismith Memorial Basketball Hall of Fame coach Pete Newell.

 Spartan football coach and College Football Hall of Fame member Biggie Munn called Carey "the greatest all-around athlete I've ever seen or hope to see."
 As a senior at State, he won the Chester L. Brewer Award, given annually to a graduating senior for "distinguished performance in athletics and scholarship, and for possessing a high degree of character, personality, competitive spirit and other leadership qualities which forecast a successful future."